joegaudet/joegaudet.github.io/_posts/2013-07-24-styling-radio-buttons.markdown

 ![Pure CSS styled radio buttons](images/css-radio-buttons.png)

 And there you have it, a pure css + html styled radio button that answers to tab / arrow events.
-A working example can be found [here](http://cssdeck.com/labs/13ykupq3), to see the focus effect you must first click in the output window to focus the iframe.
+A working example can be found [here](http://cssdeck.com/labs/13ykupq3).
+To see the focus effect you must first click in the output window to focus the iframe.

 Feel free to comment and correct below.